Affiliate links on Android Authority may earn us a commission. Learn more.

 You’re probably already familiar with the excellent image processing across Google’s entire range of Pixel cameras.
 Well, the easiest way to think of Video Boost is as Tensor-powered image processing, but for videos… and not directly using the Tensor chip.
 Instead, it exports your video clips to Google’s cloud servers to tackle the labor-intensive enhancements.
 Video Boost crawls through video clips frame by frame to adjust color, stabilization, grain, and lighting.
 As you might expect, it isn’t a quick process.

-Thankfully, Google is upfront about the fact that Video Boost takes time — that’s one of the reasons that it remains a Pixel 8 Pro exclusive feature that arrived in the December 2023 Feature Drop.
+Thankfully, Google is upfront about the fact that Video Boost takes time — that’s one of the reasons that it remains a Pixel 8 Pro exclusive feature that arrived with the December 2023 Feature Drop update.
 However, it also acknowledges that you don’t always have time to wait before you want to share your video clips.
-So, to make up for the gap, the Pixel 8 Pro essentially records two versions of your video — one that you can share right away and another that gets uploaded to the cloud for processing.
-The initial clip undergoes some basic retouching, though the larger file that gets run through Google’s advanced models waits until you’re connected to Wi-Fi before uploading to the cloud.
+So, to compensate for the gap, the Pixel 8 Pro essentially records two versions of your video — one that you can share immediately and another that gets uploaded to the cloud for processing.
+The initial clip undergoes some basic retouching, while the larger file that gets run through Google’s advanced models waits until you’re connected to Wi-Fi before uploading to the cloud.

 Think of Video Boost as Google's powerful image processing... but for video.

 As mentioned, Video Boost is an exclusive feature on the Google Pixel 8 Pro.
 There are several reasons for this, but it mainly boils down to the intense nature of the process.
 Video Boost files are already large, which means they take longer to process, increasing the load on Google’s servers.
-Google may open Video Boost to other devices once it streamlines the process, but for now, it remains reserved for the highest-end flagship.
+That said, Google has since opened up its Gemini Nano model for use on the Pixel 8 and Pixel 8a, so there’s still some hope that Video Boost will follow suit.
+For now, though, it remains limited to the highest-end flagship.

 Google also used a staged rollout to bring Video Boost to the Pixel 8 Pro.
 It launched as part of the December 2023 Feature Drop but didn’t necessarily reach every Pixel 8 Pro at the same time.
-Some of our team received the Feature Drop days before receiving Video Boost, leaving some of us with nicely boosted videos of Paris while others sat refreshing the update screen over and over again.
+Some of our team received the Feature Drop days before receiving Video Boost, leaving some of us with nicely boosted videos of Paris.
+In contrast, others sat refreshing the update screen over and over again.

 If you’re not sure whether or not you’ve received Video Boost, you can quickly check by opening the camera app, flipping to video mode, and checking your settings.
 Video Boost will also pop up with a prompt to activate the feature the first time you record a video after receiving the Feature Drop.